Junk Mirrors & Broken Glass in Singapore - A Quick Guide

 🚫 Nope.
 Here's what you need to know — and the right way to do it.

-Glass is fragile, sharp, and extremely dangerous when broken.
+Mirrors & broken Glass is fragile, sharp, and extremely dangerous.
 If mishandled, it can injure passersby, cleaners, or even pets.

 According to existing regulations, glass: